LassoSoft/LassoGuide/lasso_guide_source/language/conditional-logic.rst

 that particular condition would occur. ::

    if (expression1)
       // Code here executed if expression1 evaluates true
       // ...
    else (expression2)
       // Code here executed if expression2 evaluates true
       // ...
    else
       // Code here executed if neither expression1 or expression2 evaluates true
       // ...
    /if

-Each expression is evaluated in order and the first value which is "true" will have its corresponding conditional body executed.
+Each expression is evaluated in order, and the first value evaluating to "true" will have its corresponding conditional body executed.
 Once completed, no further conditions will be tested and execution will resume at the end of the if/else conditional.

 The second form operates like the first, but permits the if/else to be used with the association/givenBlock syntax. ::

    if (expression1) => {
       // Code here executed if expression1 evaluates true
       // ...
    else (expression2)
       // Code here executed if expression2 evaluates true
       // ...
    else
       // Code here executed if neither expression1 or expression2 evaluates true
       // ...
    }

 Either form is accepted.
-An if/else conditional produces no value, but the first form does auto-collection as will the second if associated with an auto-collect block (``=> {^ ... ^}``).
-See the :ref:`Captures <captures>` chapter for more information about these different types of code blocks.
+Though an if/else conditional produces no value, the first form does auto-collection, as will the second if associated with an auto-collect block (``=> {^ ... ^}``).
+See the :ref:`captures` chapter for more information about these different types of code blocks.